MCLifeLeader/SolarianLeague/README.md

 # Introduction
-This project is to create a website for my World of Warcraft guild, Solarian League.
+This project is to create a website for my World of Warcraft guild, Solarian League and can be found at [Solarian League](https://www.solarianleague.com)]
+The source content for the Website will primarily be pulled from the World of Warcraft website.

 # Purpose
 This is a personal project so that I can improve in my front-end UI development skills in web development.